 Again on September 16, Rockwell also killed four unnamed “anti-Mormons” at Highland Branch, near Warsaw.

 Andrew Daubenheyer disappeared on the road to Carthage on September 18.
-He was later found buried in a shallow gave near a campsite on the Carthage road “with a musket ball through the back of his head."
+He was later found buried in a shallow grave near a campsite on the Carthage road “with a musket ball through the back of his head."
 In due time Daubenheyer was given a proper burial with a headstone that reads, “Killed by the Mormons.”

 |The Andrew Daubenheyer Headstone.|